-Working in partnership with communities, large and small, to make the Cariboo Chilcotin a socially, economically and environmentally desirable region to live, work and play.
+Working in partnership with communities large and small to offer local, sub-regional, and regional services to ensure that the Cariboo Chilcotin is a socially, economically, and environmentally desirable region.

 Department/Function Services

 The Red Bluff Sewer System was established in 1982 and services approximately 2,145 land parcels, including a portion within the City of Quesnel boundaries.
 The system collects sewage through the provision of numerous lift stations, several kilometres of sewer piping and a pre-treatment plant.
 Once collected, the sewage is discharged to sewage treatment lagoons owned and operated by Cariboo Pulp.
 Treatment of the sewage by Cariboo Pulp occurs under a long-term contractual arrangement.